danceyoung/react-native-selectmultiple-button/README.md

 `buttonViewStyle`

- Sytle of button view.You can specify any [View Style Props](https://facebook.github.io/react-native/docs/view-style-props.html).
+ Sytle of button view.
+You can specify any [View Style Props](https://facebook.github.io/react-native/docs/view-style-props.html).

  Default style is